- 2017-2018: Post-doctoral Researcher at the University of Tübingen. I am working at LEAD Graduate School and Research Network.

 - 2016-2017: Associate Lecturer at Anglia Ruskin University.

-- 2013-2015: Research Fellow at University of Birmingham.
+- 2013-2015: Research Fellow at the University of Birmingham.
 I worked for the ESRC-funded project ‘Investigating interdisciplinary research discourse: the case of Global Environmental Change’.

 University of Cambridge (UK)